Game Dev Story

 Game Dev Story is a simulation video game developed and published by Kairosoft for Microsoft Windows, iOS, Android, and Nintendo Switch.
-It was released for Windows in April 1997, on iOS and Android on October 9, 2010, for Windows Phone on July 6, 2015, for Nintendo Switch on October 11, 2018, on PlayStation 4 on February 11, 2021, and on Steam on March 27, 2022.
+It was released for Windows in April 1997, on iOS and Android on October 9, 2010, for Windows Phone on July 6, 2015, for Nintendo Switch on October 11, 2018, on PlayStation 4 on February 11, 2021, on Steam on March 27, 2022, and on Xbox One and Xbox Series X/S on September 15, 2023.
 The game follows a player-controlled video game company and its attempts to expand into a sales powerhouse over time.
 As a simulation, the game and the direction of the company is controlled by the player, following a parallel timeline of the video game industry and its history.
 The game was released to positive reviews, with many reviewers focusing on Game Dev Story's addictive aspects and its witty references to video game pop culture.

 Gameplay

 The player takes control of a start-up video game developer, with the goal of making hit titles and consoles in order to make money.
 The user controls a number of factors which can help or hinder the quality of the games released, including hiring staff, controlling the direction and speed of development, and using items which give boosts for workers or change their jobs.
 As the player progresses and earns more money, their building is improved upon and they are allowed to hire more staff, and thus create better games.

 Games are assigned review scores upon completion of a game ranging from 1–10 with a comment from the associated reviewer with his score.
 The scores generally affect the sales that go along with the game, and as they are in real life, sales are ranked with a number according to how they sold that week.

 When the player reaches the Hall of Fame level, they can make sequels to their game.
 To reach the Hall of Fame, the player needs to get the critics to give a score of at least 32.